Large deviations of density in the non-equilibrium steady state of boundary-driven diffusive systems: Abstract

 \section{Abstract}

-A diffusive system coupled to unequal boundary reservoirs eventually reaches a non-equilibrium steady state.
-While the full-counting-statistics of current in these non-equilibrium states are well understood for generic systems, results for steady-state density fluctuations remain limited to a few integrable models.
-By employing an exact solution of the Macroscopic Fluctuation Theory, we characterize steady-state density fluctuations in terms of large deviations for a class of systems.
-Additionally, we quantitatively describe the development of these rare fluctuations.
-For generic diffusive systems in arbitrary dimensions, we use a perturbation around the equilibrium state to solve for the large deviation functional and the corresponding path to fluctuations, up to non-trivial orders where the non-locality of fluctuations unveils.
+A diffusive system coupled to unequal boundary reservoirs reaches a non-equilibrium steady state.
+While the full-counting-statistics of current fluctuations in these states are well understood for generic systems, results for steady-state density fluctuations remain limited to only a few integrable models.
+By obtaining an exact solution of the Macroscopic Fluctuation Theory, we characterize steady-state density fluctuations through large deviations for a wide range of boundary-driven diffusive systems.
+This allows us to identify two distinct classes of systems, one with only short-range correlations and another displaying long-range correlations.
+We also quantitatively describe the irreversible dynamical paths leading to these rare fluctuations in such systems.
+For very generic systems in arbitrary dimensions, we use a perturbation around the equilibrium state to solve for large deviations and the corresponding fluctuation paths.
+We find that non-locality in the large deviations emerges only at quadratic order in the perturbation, revealing non-trivial features of long-range correlations in non-equilibrium steady states.

-An extensively studied non-equilibrium state involves an extended system coupled at its boundaries to unequal reservoirs.
+\textit{Introduction}---An extensively studied non-equilibrium state involves an extended system coupled at its boundaries to unequal reservoirs.
 Over time, such a system evolves into a non-equilibrium steady state (NESS), characterized by a non-zero average flux of a conserved quantity, such as particles, energy, or charge.
 This setup is commonly used for characterizing the thermodynamic properties of NESS and to develop theoretical techniques for systems with complex interactions.

 Most studies \cite{2007_Derrida_Non,2015_Bertini_Macroscopic,2015_Mallick_The} on boundary-driven NESS focus on two key observables: the transport of conserved quantities between reservoirs and their spatial distribution within the extended system.
 For classical diffusive systems with locally conservative stochastic dynamics, the full counting statistics of the time-integrated current between two reservoirs is well understood, thanks to the additivity principle \cite{2004_Bodineau_Current,2007_Bodineau_Cumulants}.
 However, analogous results for fluctuations in the density profile of conserved quantities in the NESS of generic diffusive systems have remained elusive.